-Each module was measured while running Windows XP Professional with SP2 (service pack 2) and the "Power Scheme" was set to "Portable/Laptop".
-This setting ensures that the processor runs in LFM (lowest frequency mode) with minimal core voltage during desktop idle.
-Module was tested while using a swissbit® DDR2 PC2-4200-444 512MB memory module.
-Using different sizes of RAM will cause slight variances in the measured results.
+Each module was measured while running Windows XP Professional with SP2 (service pack 2) and the "Power Scheme" was set to "Portable/ Laptop".
+This setting ensures that Core 2 Duo and Core Duo processors run in LFM (lowest frequency mode) with minimal core voltage during desktop idle.
+Celeron M processors do not support this feature and therefore always run at the same core voltage even during desktop idle.
+Each module was tested while using a swissbit® DDR2 PC2-4200-444 512MB memory module.
+Using different sizes of RAM, as well as two memory modules, will cause slight variances in the measured results.